 They are 2 off the shelf natural teas.

 You may be surprised but both have been used successfully to counteract nicotine withdrawals and counter cravings.

 You should sip green tea throughout the day during your detoxification period.
 Green Tea contains certain elements that are thought to prevent the urge to smoke and block cravings.

-Lobelia Tea is long known for it’s ability to aid the elimination of toxins from the body and was traditionally used as an antidote for snake bite!
+Lobelia Tea is known for it’s ability to aid the elimination of toxins from our body and was traditionally used as an antidote for snake bite!

 Combine Lobelia and Green Tea and you have an awesome detoxification product that will help control cravings and withdrawal symptoms.

 It is important that you add this spice to your diet during your cessation.
-Use the spice daily by adding a couple of pinches into a glass of water.
+Use Cayenne spice daily by adding a couple of pinches into a glass of water.

 Studies have shown that Ginseng prevents the nicotine induced release of neurotransmitter dopamine.
 Dopamine is like the “high of smoking” and what makes you feel better after having a cigarette.

 This is a big part of the nicotine addiction process.

 Add a teaspoon of ginseng powder to your breakfast cereal or a glass of fruit juice in the morning should help alleviate cravings.